-- Windows.TM Co to the Program Manager and choose Run from the File menu.
+- Windows.
+For version 3.1, in the Program Manager, choose Run from the File menu; for Windows 95, choose Start and then Run.
 In the Command Line text box, type A: SETUP or B: SETUP as appropriate.
 Choose OK.
-Then follow the onscreen instructions. - Macintosh Double-click on the ELP Installer icon and follow the onscreen instructions.
+Then follow the onscreen instructions. - Macintosh.
+Double-click on the ELP Installer icon and follow the onscreen instructions.